ParaToolsInc/salt/README.md

  * New profiles are moved to subdirectories indicating which test they are assosciated with

-By default the tests assume a TAU installation matching the [salt-dev] development image.
+By default the tests assume a TAU installation matching the [salt-dev] development image (located at `/usr/local/x86_64/` with a GCC and Clang configuration).

-If you don't have a GCC and Clang configuration of TAU installed into the default location (`/usr/local/x86_64/`) then some of the tests will fail.
+To use a different TAU installation add `-DTAU_ROOT=<dir>` to the cmake invocation.

-Alternatively you can add `-DTAU_ROOT=<dir>` to the cmake invocation to point the tests to a different location.
-The tests require TAU to be built with these two configurations:
+The specified directory should point to a TAU install built with at least these two configurations:

  `-pthread -cc=clang -c++=clang++ -bfd=download -unwind=download -dwarf=download -otf=download`